WaveEngine/EvergineDocs/src/manual/addons/xrv/storage.md

 ### Local Application Data Folder Storage

-This is implemented by _ApplicationDataFileAccess_, which sets the base path to the value of _System.Environment.SpecialFolder.LocalApplicationData_, which can change depending on the target platform.
-If you create a new file access instance of this type, just set the _BaseDirectory_ value to a name for a base directory for that instance.
-You can use this file access as a data cache or to create temporary files needed by your application.
-However, these files may not be externally available depending on the target platform.
+The _ApplicationDataFileAccess_ implementation sets the base path to _System.Environment.SpecialFolder.LocalApplicationData_, which varies depending on the platform.
+To use this storage, set the _BaseDirectory_ to the desired folder name.
+This option is ideal for data caching or temporary file storage, but note that files may not be accessible outside of the application depending on the platform.

 ```csharp
 var fileAccess = new ApplicationDataFileAccess()